Sheraff/TIL/_posts/2019-07-31-Thenables-and-trigger-promises.md

 image.addEventListener('load', imageResolve)
 ```

 And that's when you start passing `resolve` functions around.
 Doesn't that remind you somewhat of the callback hell from back when we didn't have promises?
-We need to be able to manipulate Promises more cleanly.
+We need to be able to manipulate Promises more cleanly...

 Enter **thenables**: objects with a `then` property whose value is a function can become parameters of a Promise chain.

 ```javascript
 const thenable = {